fcoclavero/github-actions/cloud-sql-proxy/README.md

 # cloud-sql-proxy

-This action gets an [OpenID Connect](https://developers.google.com/identity/protocols/OpenIDConnect) (OIDC) token and makes it available as an output variable.
-The token can then be used to [authenticate a service account](https://cloud.google.com/iap/docs/authentication-howto#authenticating_from_a_service_account) to an [Identity Aware Proxy](https://cloud.google.com/iap) secured resource.
+This action sets up a [Cloud SQL Proxy](https://cloud.google.com/sql/docs/postgres/sql-proxy) that can be used by later steps to connect to a [Cloud SQL](https://cloud.google.com/sql) instance via the specified prot in the localhost.

 ## Prerequisites